Management consulting hours

 Generally, you should quickly learn to evaluate the importance of different to-dos and prioritize to improve the client answer and your lifestyle simultaneously.
 Also, make sure to push back to client and leadership requests every now and then.

-Push towards better lifestyle
+Push towards a better lifestyle

-In general, I have experienced a decrease in the overall hours worked over time.
+In general, I have experienced a decrease in the overall hours worked overtime.
 There is, at least in the top firms, a definite push to improve lifestyle with several programs and rules being introduced.
 Also, in new hire consultants, I see an increasing demand for a better work-life balance.